 This fear of the dentist, coupled with my worrying, created a horrible combination that started in about June of each summer, and lasted until my August dental appointment.
 I would worry constantly, and this would hinder the enjoyment of the main two months of my summer!

-Looking back 15 years later, obviously I want to slap myself silly for letting anything get in the way of my summers.
+Looking back decades later, I'm obviously annoyed at myself for letting anything get in the way of my summers.
 But back then, I was really traumatized.

 One year, my mom had a brilliant idea.
 I doubt she made it up herself; maybe she read about it or heard it on Oprah.
 Who knows... but the advice was brilliant.